Fleeing Conflict: Refugee & The Unwanted

 • How do people respond when they see others in need?

-• What does it mean to “come of age” during times of crisis and war?
+• How are individuals impacted by coming of age during times of crisis and war?

 Enduring Understandings